Dr. Mukesh Ravi Raushan, Assistant Professor at IIHMR Delhi

 2. Annual member, Indian Association for the Study of Population (IASP).

-3. Life member, International Institute for Population Sciences [IIPS] Alumni Association (IIPSAA).
+3. Life member, IIPS Alumni Association (IIPSAA)

 Awards Obtained